idimitriadis0/TranslateOnLinux/docs/index.md

 # Subtitling

-Most professional subtitling software (such as [EZTitles](https://www.eztitles.com), [Spot](https://www.spotsoftware.nl) , [WinCaps](https://broadstream.com/products/wincaps/), and [Subtitle NEXT](https://subtitlenext.com)) is primarily available for Windows (and can only be used via a Windows VM on Linux).
+Most professional subtitling software (such as [EZTitles](https://www.eztitles.com), [Spot](https://www.spotsoftware.nl) and [WinCaps](https://broadstream.com/products/wincaps/)) is primarily available for Windows (and can only be used via a Windows VM on Linux).
 However, subtitlers working on Linux still have a a few tricks up their sleeve.

 **Desktop subtitling editors**